Postgraduate study in the public sector

 Investing in postgraduate study before applying for jobs in public service is more likely to pay off if you are clear about what you want to do, as you are more likely to choose a course that will further your career aims.
 Generally speaking, you do not need postgraduate qualifications to apply for graduate jobs and schemes in the public sector, though you are typically expected to have either a 2.1 or 2.2 in your undergraduate degree.
 However, there are some schemes where a postgraduate qualification could be an advantage, particularly if you have a 2.2.

-- Science and engineering: you need either a 2.1 or chartered engineer status or a postgraduate degree in a relevant subject
+- Science and engineering: you need either a 2.1 or chartered engineer status and a doctorate or postgraduate degree in a relevant subject

 - Government Economic Service – you need either a 2.1 in economics or a 2.2 with a postgraduate qualification in economics